dev-ev/isobaric-prot-wf-r/README.md

 ##  [1] "BY4741_2" "his4_1"   "his4_2"   "his4_3"   "met6_1"   "met6_2"   "met6_3"   "ura2_1"   "ura2_2"   "ura2_3"
 ```

-We prepare a "wide" table with quantitative values, as well as the "long", tidy version:
+After several stages of filtering, we prepare a "wide" table with quantitative values, as well as the "long", tidy version:

 ```r
 dfWide <- all_proteins %>%